Fdango/warp-js/README.md

 ```

 ## Licensing
-Warp client is licensed under the OSL Open Software License v3.0, also included in our repository in the LICENSE file.
+Warp JS is licensed under the OSL Open Software License v3.0, also included in our repository in the LICENSE file.